 2. No matter where you buy your plan you get the same perks

 Thanks to health care reform, you don’t have to worry about being turned down for health insurance if you’re sick or ill.
 This is exciting news for many people who've struggled with huge medical bills or were afraid to see a doctor because they couldn't afford it.
 Now, there’s no lid on yearly or lifetime maximum on benefits.

 Besides having peace of mind about these things, you can count on every plan having standard features, known as “essential health benefits.”
-For example, annual check-ups and routine shots are 100% covered when you go in-network.
+For example, an annual check-up and routine shots are 100% covered when you go in-network*.
 Lots of other services are standard, too.

 3. Can stay on a parent’s plan until age 26

 The law makes it easier and less expensive for young adults to get health insurance, too.
 Now, children can stay on a parent’s plan until they turn 26.
 (In most cases.
 Check with the individual plan to be sure.
 Some states and plans have different rules.)
 Plus, kids can join or stay on a parent’s plan even if they are married, not living with their parents, going to school, not counting on their parents for money, and able to sign up for a plan where they work.

 4. Can shop for and compare plans on the Health Insurance Marketplace

 The Marketplace is an online shopping center based at HealthCare.gov.
 It’s a great place to start if you don’t have health insurance or want to find your state Marketplace, if your state has one.
 You can see what your options are, compare plans, and buy the plan you want.
 You can also find out if you qualify for federal financial assistance for your Marketplace plan.